Updated July 12, 2020.

 9. Opening Inventory: $8,000 to $20,000

-- Your initial inventory of merchandise and supplies needed for the operation of the restaurant will include raw ingredients and products for resale, containers and other paper, plastic, or similar goods, maintenance and cleaning materials, office supplies, and miscellaneous materials and supplies.
+- Your initial inventory of merchandise and supplies needed for the operation of your Restaurant will include raw ingredients and products for resale, containers and other paper, plastic, or similar goods, maintenance and cleaning materials, office supplies, and miscellaneous materials and supplies.

 10. Miscellaneous Opening Costs: $9,500 to $70,000